Frequently Asked Questions

 How often is the data updated?

-Pollen forecasts on Pollen.city are updated daily, typically in the early morning (around 6 AM local time for each city).
-Weather and air quality data are updated more frequently throughout the day.
+Pollen forecasts are updated daily, typically around 6 AM local time for each city.
+Weather and air quality data update more frequently throughout the day.

 How accurate are pollen forecasts?

-Our forecasts use data from Google’s Pollen API, which combines multiple data sources including weather models, historical pollen data, and plant phenology.
-Like weather forecasts, accuracy is highest for the current day and decreases for days further out.
+Our forecasts use data from Google’s Pollen API, combining weather models, historical pollen data, and plant phenology.
+Like weather forecasts, accuracy is highest for the current day and decreases further out.

 What pollen types do you track?

-• Tree pollen: Including birch, oak, maple, alder, hazel, pine, and more
+- Tree pollen: Birch, oak, maple, alder, hazel, pine, and more

-• Grass pollen: Various grass species that cause hay fever
+- Grass pollen: Various species that cause hay fever

 Can I get notifications about pollen levels?

 Yes!
-On any city page, you can subscribe to push notifications.
-We’ll send you daily alerts about pollen and air quality levels in your chosen city during pollen season.
+On any city page, subscribe to push notifications.
+We’ll send daily alerts about pollen and air quality levels during pollen season.